therealxearonix/cpp-pet-projects/README.md

 And either you'll have to make do with what you have, or I'll get insipred someday and add something new.

 ^-^
+# complex-calculator
+A calculator in which you can do various operations with complex numbers:
+- Basic mathematical operations such as addition/subtraction, multiplication, division and exponentiation.
+- Calculate all basic trigonometric functions of a complex argument.
+- Representation of complex numbers in trigonometric and exponential form.